jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

 - content and code share the same workflow
 - content is version controlled by git with a clear history
-- content in the form of text files (markdown, yaml, etc.) is highly portable
+- content in the form of text files (markdown, YAML, etc.) is highly portable

 ### API driven headless CMSes

 API driven CMSes like [Contentful](https://www.contentful.com/) or [DatoCMS](https://www.datocms.com/) will save your content in a database in the cloud and make it available through an API.
 GraphQL is quickly a becoming popular way to query and consume those APIs.
-In my optinion this API driven approach is interesting when:
+In my opinion this approach is interesting when:

 - content is consumed by various platforms
 - the project needs highly relational content models

 ## Project structure

 [Eleventy](https://www.11ty.io/) (11ty), which is quickly becoming my static site generator of choice, can handle both approaches fairly elegantly and with a minimal amount of efforts.
-Querying a GraphQL API and using the returned data to generate static pages is actually a strightforward and simple process.
+Querying a GraphQL API and using the returned data to generate static pages is actually a straightforward and simple process.
 Who knew?

 [DatoCMS](https://www.datocms.com/) is a headless CMS I have recommended to clients in the past.
 Pricing and options are fair, it is very flexible, it handles locales elegantly and has good developer and user experiences.

 Although this blogpost is geared towards DatoCMS, this methodology is applicable with any headless CMS offering a GraphQL API.

-Here is the folder architecture we will be working with in Eleventy, which is a farly basic one:
+Here is the folder architecture we will be working with in Eleventy, which is a fairly basic one:

 ```text
 +-- src